laurenkt/ColorWheel/README.md

 A JavaScript **hue/saturation/lightness color wheel** for jQuery written in CoffeeScript.

-_Note: I do accept pull requests (so long as they are reasonable, maintain coding style, and do not cause any tests to fail - run `bundle exec rake && bundle exec rake test` before submitting a pull request)_
+_Note: I do accept pull requests (so long as they are reasonable, maintain coding style, and do not cause any tests to fail - run `bundle exec rake test` before submitting a pull request)_

 Features
 --------